rolemadelen/euisblue.github.io/_posts/data-structure/array/2020-08-03-en-data-structure-array.md

 arr[2] << 7   # => [[1], [4], [7]]
 ```

 In Ruby, multi-dimensional array is really just an array with its element being an array.
-So as we saw earlier from the 1-D array, same access, insert, and delete methods can be used here in 2-D or 3-D or higher dimensions.
+So as we saw earlier from the 1-D array, same access, insert, and delete methods can be applied in 2-D or 3-D or higher dimensional arrays.